Warlockk/findSubDomains/README.md

 Switch to python3 for simplication @2019.5.13.

 ## Preface
 This script is from lijiejie/subDomainsBrute, which is used to detect subdomains.
-I deleted a lot of code and added a lot to make the code more concise and clear.
+I deleted a lot of code and added a lot of comments to make the code more concise and clear.

 You can find the original project here:： https://github.com/lijiejie/subDomainsBrute